kynan/pdesoft2014/slides.md

   * mostly opaque
   * use like a vector: linear algebra operations
 * Kernels / parallel loops:
-  * define operations/computations to be performed independently for every entity of a given Set.
+  * kernels: define operations/computations to be performed independently for every entity of a given Set.
-  * executed over the entire Set (or subset) in parallel (parallel loop)
+  * executed over iteration Set (or subset) in parallel (parallel loop)
-  * can access data associated via Maps with one level of indirection
   * sequential semantics, local view of the data, defined by access descriptors
+  * indirect data access via Maps (one level of indirection): abstracted from kernel
 * Linear algebra:
+  * Parallel loops can assemble matrices from local assembly kernel
   * Matrix defined on sparsity, which are defined by pairs of Maps
-  * Parallel loops can assemble matrices from local assembly kernel
-  * PyOP2 takes care of global assembly
+  * PyOP2 takes care of global assembly (reduction)
 * take home
   * PyOP2 objects are bare/simple objects with powerful semantics
   * tools to express higher-level objects/constructs e.g. FEM